SomeWeekendReading/someweekendreading.github.io/_posts/2025-03-19-eye-of-sauron-at-mit.md

 <img src="{{ site.baseurl }}/images/2025-03-19-eye-of-sauron-at-mit-sauron-1.jpg" width="100" height="220" alt="Eye of Sauron" title="Eye of Sauron" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">

-Oh, no.  No-no-no.  This does _not_ resemble the Eye of Sauron.
+Oh, no.  No-no-no-no.  This does _not_ resemble the Eye of Sauron.
 Not in any way, shape or form.
 Nuh-uh.
 No, sir/ma'am/nonbinary.
 Not in the least bit.

 In fact, we MIT folk do _not_ believe in making rings of power, let alone giving